TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 2/2 Kings 2.18.md

 ---

-And they came back to him, while he tarried at Jericho; and he said unto them, Did I not say unto you, Go not?
+They came back to him, while he stayed at Jericho; and he said to them, "Didn't I tell you, 'Don't go?'"